samjones00/docs/docs/_documentation/NetCore.md

 }
 ```

-Alternatively you can just register the dependencies in ServiceStack's IOC instead, e.g:
+Alternatively you can register the dependencies in ServiceStack's IOC instead, e.g:

 ```csharp
 public override void Configure(Container container)